 - You’re interested in and passionate about solving the most pressing issues our society faces, transforming our world and impacting the lives of others

-- You are authorized to work in the United States
+- You are geographically located in the United States and authorized to work in the United States

 Standout Interns May Also Bring